 Statements.
-The Company recognize inventories amounting to NT\$2,623,345 thousand and Allowance for inventories amounting to NT\$306,603 thousand.
-The book value of the Company's inventories as December 31, 2020 was NT\$2,316,742 thousand and accounted 26% of the total assets in the consolidated balance sheet.
+The Company recognize inventories amounting to NT\$2,806,104 thousand and Allowance for inventories amounting to NT\$381,389 thousand.
+The book value of the Company's inventories as December 31, 2021 was NT\$2,424,715 thousand and accounted 25% of the total assets in the parent company only balance sheet.

 MPI Corporation mainly engages in the manufacturing and sales of semiconductor production and testing equipment.
 Due to rapid technological changes, short life cycle and intense market competition of electronic products, there is a high tendency for inventory valuation loss and losses caused by outdated inventory.
 The inventory is evaluated by either the cost or net realizable value, depending on which one has the lower value.
 Inventories that exceed specific inventory age or are evaluated as outdated during individual assessment shall have the inventory loss evaluation conducted also based on the inventory age and future product demand during specific period of time.
 The information comes from the management's judgement on each product's net realizable value based on the inventory sales, age and quality conditions.
-As the amount of MPI Corporation's inventories that have exceeded specific age or are outdated relies heavily on the management's subjective judgement and involves a high degree of uncertainty, the Account(s) believes that the inventory valuation and obsolescence loss is one of the key audit matters of the year.
+As the amount of MPI Corporation's inventory is great; a number of items are included on the inventory list; and the valuation of inventories that have exceeded specific age or are outdated relies heavily on the management's subjective judgement and involves a high degree of uncertainty, the Account(s) believes that the inventory valuation and obsolescence loss is one of the key audit matters of the year.